rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 # Create a mnemonic

-Let's create a mnemonic to generate addresses with it.
+Let's create a mnemonic in order to generate some accounts.

-To learn more about it: [Bip39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)
+To learn more about it: [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki)

 We are going to use this web app: